graphql/graphql-spec/README.md

-in both [GraphQL.js](https://github.com/graphql/graphql-js/) and specification, including a description and implementation for executing queries, how to format a response, explaining how a type system maps to an underlying implementation, and how to format a GraphQL response, as well as a grammar for GraphQL.
+in both [GraphQL.js](https://github.com/graphql/graphql-js/) and specification, including a description and implementation for executing queries, how to format a response, explaining how a type system maps to an underlying implementation, and how to format a GraphQL response, as well as the grammar for GraphQL.